seng438-winter-2023/seng438-a2-christinaWyllie/seng438-a2-Group9.md

 # 2 Detailed description of unit test strategy

 The team is testing all 5 methods in the data utilities class and 5 methods from Range: intersects(), contains(), getLength(), getLowerBound(), getUpperBound().
+We used a combination of boundary value testing and equivalence class testing to design our test cases.

 Class DataUtilities:
 - calculateColumnTotal()